yaaizzy39/Bolcha-v00-02/replit.md

 - **NODE_ENV**: Environment mode (development/production)

 ## Recent Changes

+- **June 14, 2025**: Application Rebranding and UI Refinements
+  - Changed application name from "Chat without Border" to "Bolcha (borderless chat)"
+  - Updated all user-facing text and documentation to reflect new branding
+  - Removed settings button from chat header for cleaner interface
+  - Implemented comprehensive multilingual support for settings modal tabs and profile components
+  - Limited interface language selection to Japanese and English only as requested
+  - Added save-and-close functionality to settings modal

 - **June 14, 2025**: Major UI Simplification and Feature Cleanup
   - Fixed language selection bug where first selection attempt was ignored